 Friday, October 28, 2016, 3:30 pm -- A2110

 Friday, December 2, 3:30 pm -- A2110

 The President's Council is made up of the presidents of the student clubs and organizations.
-This group is managed by the Vice-President of the Student Senate.
-The President's Council meets on the 1st Tuesday of each month at 3:00 - 4:00 pm in A2110.
-The Council discusses information as it pertains to the nuances of club life here at the university.
+This group is managed by the Vice-President of Student Senate.
+The President's Council meets on the 1st Tuesday of each month at 3:00 - 4:00 pm.
+The Council discusses information as it pertains to the nuances of club life here at the University.
 Meetings are mandatory for active clubs.